earl761/try-codex/README.md

 - `POST /auth/2fa/setup` & `/auth/2fa/activate` – generate and enable TOTP-based two-factor authentication for a user.
 - `POST /clients` – create a client record with automatic notification logging.
 - `POST /itineraries` – create a branded itinerary with images, estimate amounts, and email/WhatsApp notifications.
-- `GET /itineraries/{id}/print` – render a printable itinerary document.
+- `GET /itineraries/{id}/print` – render a printable itinerary document (layouts: `classic`, `modern`, `gallery`).
 - `POST /itineraries/{id}/invoice` – convert an itinerary estimate into a finance invoice in one call.
 - `POST /finance/invoices` – issue an invoice linked to a client or itinerary.
 - `POST /leads/{id}/convert` – create a client record from a qualified lead.
 - `POST /itineraries/{id}/duplicate` – clone an itinerary as a reusable template.
 - `GET /finance/summary` – view totals for invoices, payments, expenses, and profitability.
+- `GET /finance/payment-providers` – inspect supported payment providers and their capabilities.
+- `POST /finance/payments/initiate` – kick off a payment against an invoice using MTN MoMo, Airtel Money, Stripe, or PayPal.
 - `POST /suppliers` – onboard supplier partners with contact information and integration metadata.
 - `POST /suppliers/{id}/rates` – manage supplier rate cards that feed into itinerary pricing.
 - `POST /media/assets` – upload an image, store the original, and produce an optimized rendition for itineraries.